1899 Kentucky gubernatorial election: Goebel's assassination

-Legal challenges
+Legal challenges and murder trials

 When the legislature convened on February 19, two sets of officers attempted to preside.
 Marshall and Goebel's lieutenant governor, J. C. W. Beckham, both claimed the right to preside over the state senate.
 Taylor sued to prevent Beckham from exercising any authority in the senate; Beckham counter-sued for possession of the capitol and executive building.
 The cases were consolidated, and both Republicans and Democrats agreed to let the courts decide the election.
 On March 10, a circuit court found in favor of Beckham and the Democrats.
 By a 6–1 vote, the Kentucky Court of Appeals, the state's court of last resort at the time, upheld the circuit court's decision on April 6, legally unseating Taylor and Marshall.
 The case of Taylor v.
 Beckham was eventually appealed to the Supreme Court of the United States, but the court refused to intervene in the case because it found there were no federal questions involved.
 The lone justice dissenting from that opinion was Kentuckian John Marshall Harlan.

 Sixteen indictments were returned in connection with Goebel's assassination, including one against deposed governor Taylor.
 In May 1900, Taylor fled to Indianapolis, Indiana, and the governor, James A. Mount refused to extradite him for trial.
 Three others charged in the assassination turned state's evidence.
 Only five of the sixteen went to trial; two of those were acquitted.
 Three men were eventually convicted for playing roles in Goebel's assassination.
 Kentucky's Secretary of State, Caleb Powers, was accused of being the mastermind behind the assassination.
 Henry Youtsey, the State Auditor of Kentucky, was said to have aided the assassin.
-James B. Howard, a participant in a bloody feud in Clay County was charged with being the actual assassin.
+James B. Howard, a participant in a bloody feud in Clay County, was charged with being the actual assassin.